Is Onion Low FODMAP? A Complete Guide to Onions and Substitutes

 A pattern that works well: start with olive oil and a spoonful of garlic-infused oil in the pan.
 Add the green tops of a couple of scallions.
 Add your protein.
 Season with salt, pepper, and a Monash-certified spice blend.
 Finish with chives or more scallion greens.
 Serve over rice or gluten-free pasta.

-For more meals that use this pattern, see our low-FODMAP recipes.
+For more meals that use this pattern, see the low-FODMAP recipes.

 When can you eat onion again?

-Elimination isn't forever.
-The typical window is 2 to 6 weeks, then you move into reintroduction, where you test each FODMAP group to find your personal tolerance.
+The elimination phase is typically 2 to 6 weeks long, not permanent.
+After that comes reintroduction, where each FODMAP group gets tested individually to find personal tolerance.
 Fructans, the group onion belongs to, is one of the standard reintroduction challenges.

-Most people don't get back to "unlimited raw onion" levels, but a fair number tolerate small cooked amounts once they've reset.
-You won't know your number until you test it.
+Most people don't get back to unlimited raw onion, but a fair number tolerate small cooked amounts once they've reset.
+The number only comes from testing.
 Until then, green tops and infused oils carry the flavor.

 Track your symptoms and discover patterns with FODMAP Tracker.
 Includes a database of 1,000+ foods with FODMAP ratings.